avaxman/Directional/tutorial/tutorial.md

 ## [401 Index Prescription](#indexprescription)[indexprescription]

-The notation of encoding rotation angles on dual edges, as means to encode deviation from parallel transport between adjacent tangent planes, appeared in several formats in the literature.
+The notation of encoding rotation angles on dual edges, as means to encode deviation from parallel transport between adjacent tangent planes, appeared in several formats in the literature [#ray_2008], [#crane_2010].
 The formulation and notation we use in libdirectional is the of Trivial Connections [#crane_2010].
 Trivial connection solves for a single rotation angle $\delta_{ij}$ per (dual) edge $e_{ij}$ between two faces $f_i,f_j$, encoding the deviation from parallel transport between them.
 The algorithm first computes a spanning set of basis cycles (see next section), around which the sum of $\delta_{ij}$ has to be prescribed.
 The summation is defined in matrix $H$.
 Every such cycle (row in the matrix) has a curvature, defined as an angle defect, and the index defines a new sum.
 The algorithm then solves for the smoothest field ($\delta_{ij}$ as zero as possible), in the least-squares 2-norm $\delta$:

 $$
 \delta = \text{argmin}\ |\delta_{ij}|^2\ s.t.\ H\delta = -K_0 + K.